 Doctors sometimes try to flush the beans out of the stomach and intestines before they are absorbed.
 There is no antidote but doctors give people fluids by vein (intravenous) and other care to treat their symptoms.

 Hemlock poisoning can cause symptoms within 15 minutes.
 People develop a dry mouth and later a rapid heartbeat, tremors, sweating, seizures, and muscle weakness.
 Water hemlock may cause vomiting and diarrhea, delirium, seizures, and coma.
 There is no antidote but doctors give people care to treat their symptoms.

 Oleander, foxglove, and lily of the valley

 Oleander, foxglove, and lily of the valley contain a substance very similar to the heart drug digoxin.
-These plants can cause vomiting and diarrhea, confusion, irregular heartbeat, and high levels of potassium in the bloodstream ( hyperkalemia Hyperkalemia (High Level of Potassium in the Blood) In hyperkalemia, the level of potassium in blood is too high.
-A high potassium level has many causes, including kidney disorders, drugs that affect kidney function, and consumption of too much... read more ).
+These plants can cause vomiting and diarrhea, confusion, irregular heartbeat, and high levels of potassium in the bloodstream (hyperkalemia Hyperkalemia (High Level of Potassium in the Blood) In hyperkalemia, the level of potassium in blood is too high.
+A high potassium level has many causes, including kidney disorders, medications that affect kidney function, and consumption of... read more ).
 Doctors sometimes treat people with DIGIFab, a drug used to treat digoxin overdose.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.